 - Bring to a boil, stirring to combine.

 - Once sugar has dissolved, stir in peanuts.

 - Stir until mixture reaches hard crack stage (300-310° F; a drop of it in a cup of ice water will be brittle and break easily, without bending).

-- Turn off heat, stir in margarine and soda, and pour onto prepared pan.
+- Turn off heat, stir in margarine and soda and vanilla (if using), and pour onto prepared pan.

 - Gently tilt pan from side to side until candy has spread to desired thinness.